Underinsured Motorist Accident Claims Lawyer in Boston

 When you’re filing a claim with your own insurance company and attempting to collect against your insurance policy, you’re creating an adversarial relationship with your insurer.
 In this scenario, your insurer might be more concerned with its own bottom line than in your best interests.
 Don’t assume that your insurance company will treat you fairly when an accident occurs.

 That’s why it’s paramount that you protect your rights with your auto insurance carrier.
 If an insurance company contacts you, refer the insurer to your car accident lawyer and refrain from making any other statement.
-You’re not obligated to speak to the insurance company.

 Your attorney will negotiate on your behalf for the maximum amount of compensation available under your insurance policy.
 In addition, your attorney will help identify other parties who might be liable.

 Depending on your situation, you might be covered under other insurance policies such as policies issued to people in your household or to an employer.

 If you’re not sure if another party is liable for your car accident and your injuries, your attorney will help you make that determination.

 If the at-fault driver is not the owner of the vehicle, the vehicle owner could be liable.When Should an Injured Party File a Personal Injury Lawsuit Against an Underinsured Motorist?